Dansoftowner/Boomega/CONTRIBUTING.md

 Use the default formatting of your IDE for the code you write.
 Only format code that you are modifying, do not format entire classes at a time!

-You can use any JDK `16` that has `JavaFX` modules for building the app.
+You can use any JDK `16` with `JavaFX` modules for building the app.

-## Working with JavaFX

-In this project `fxml` shouldn't be used.
-Build your UIs from code.
-The stylesheets (`.css`) should be located in the `resources/.../gui/theme/css` directory.

 ## Commit messages